 T/5 John T. Fox was the son

-of Sylvester and Evelyn Fox.
-He was born on
+of Sylvester B. and Evelyn Fox.
+He was born

-resided in the family's home at 907 Milwaukee
+sister and brother, resided in the family's home

-As a child, Jack attended St. Patrick's School.
-After grade school, he attended Janesville High School for three years.
-The summer before he was to start his senior year, Jack went to work for his father's cousin on his farm in Wells, Minnesota.
-Instead of returning to Janesville when September came, Jack chose to stay in Wells and attended his senior year in Austin.
+As a child, Jack attended St. Patrick's School before attending Janesville High School for three years.
+The summer before he was to start his senior year, Jack went to work for his father's cousin on his farm near Wells, Minnesota.
+Instead of returning to Janesville when September came, Jack chose to stay in Minnesota and attended part of his senior year in Austin.
 Minnesota.
-Jack left high school before graduating and returned to Janesville.
+At some point, Jack left school and returned to Janesville.

-Not to long after returning to Janesville, Jack joined the Wisconsin National Guard.
-The National Guard company was headquartered in an armory in Janesville.
+Not too long after returning to Janesville, Jack joined the Wisconsin National Guard in Janesville.
 Being six feet six inches tall meant he stood out among the other members of the company.

-In the fall of 1940, Jack went to Fort Knox, Kentucky for one year of federal service.
+In the fall of 1940, Jack went to Fort Knox, Kentucky, for one year of federal service.
 His company was assigned to the 192nd Tank Battalion as A Company.
-Being National Guardsmen, the army housed the battalion away from the main area of residence.
+Being National Guardsmen, the army housed the battalion away from the main residence area.

 In January of 1941, Jack was assigned to Headquarters Company.
 The company was formed with men from the three letter companies of the battalion.
 He would work as a member of this company to keep the tanks supplied with the materials they needed.
 It is believed that since Jack had attended cook's school that he was assigned to the company as a cook.

 Jack took part in the Louisiana maneuvers in the late summer of 1941.
-It was after these maneuvers that Jack and the other members of the battalion learned that their one year of federal service had been extended.
+It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana.
+It was on the side of a hill that the soldiers learned that their one year of federal service had been extended and that they were being sent overseas.
 Jack and the other members of the battalion were given furloughs home to say their goodbyes.